Menstrual Management in Schools: Explore the Issue with ACTF Resources

 Recent local and international campaigns have called for menstrual products to be made freely available in school bathrooms.
 This would enable students to manage their periods at school with confidence and dignity, regardless of their family’s financial situation.
 Doing so would also help us become more open, communicative and positive about menstruation, and break down the stigma surrounding it.

 After discussing period poverty as a class, have students write a persuasive letter to their federal, state or territory education or health minister, calling on them to provide free menstrual products in school bathrooms.
-To inform their reasoning, students could research Victorian Premier Daniel Andrews’ pledge to supply disposable menstrual products in government schools from 2019.
+To inform their reasoning, students could research Victorian Premier Daniel Andrews’ pledge to supply disposable menstrual products in government schools from 2019, or the recent NSW pilot program.